dracan/UnhandledExceptionPodcastWebsite/content/pages/guest-faq.md

 # Headphones (IMPORTANT)

 Please make sure you use headphones or earphones instead of a PC/laptop speaker.
-A speaker might work with Zoom or Teams - but because Zencaster is recording unfiltered audio, there will be far too much echo where your microphone is also picking up your speakers.
+A speaker might work with Zoom or Teams - but because Riverside is recording unfiltered audio, there will be far too much echo where your microphone is also picking up your speakers.

 # Do I need a super-duper microphone?

 A microphone that isn't your built-in laptop microphone is definitely preferred.
 This doesn't have to be a super-duper few-hundred-pound microphone though!
 If you have a headset with a directional mic - that'll be much better than a built-in laptop mic.
 Whatever your setup - it's worth doing a few test recordings using a tool like [Audacity](https://www.audacityteam.org/) and listen back through headphones.
 When listening back, ask yourself if you'd be happy with the quality if you were a podcast listener.

-When it comes down to it - if you're concerned about your audio quality - just ask me, and we can discuss different ideas together beforehand to get the most of of your setup.
+When it comes down to it - if you're concerned about your audio quality - just ask me, and we can discuss different ideas together beforehand to get the most out of your setup.
 And we can also do a test recording beforehand if you're still unsure.

 # A caution about headset microphones